The best camping blankets 2023: for camping coziness throughout the year

 The sleeping bag is summer-weight only

-If you want a quiver-of-one camping blanket that you’ll get lots of use out of, I’d recommend Voited’s popular and versatile Ripstop blanket.
-It’s one of the more expensive models on the market, but you get what you pay for – the Ripstop doubles up as a comfortable pillow and even as a lightweight sleeping bag.
+If you want a quiver-of-one camping blanket that you’ll get lots of use out of, we’d recommend Voited’s popular and versatile Ripstop blanket.
+It’s one of the more expensive models on the market, but you get what you pay for – we loved the way the Ripstop doubles up as a comfortable pillow and even as a lightweight sleeping bag.

-This blanket packs down easily into a stuff sack that’s as comfortable as many dedicated camping pillows I’ve rested my head on.
+This blanket packs down easily into a stuff sack that’s as comfortable as many dedicated camping pillows we’ve rested our heads on.
 Or you can use poppers along the sides to create a simple but functional sleeping bag that might not be technical enough for more hardcore camping adventures, but is plenty warm enough for summer camping, and makes it a nice choice for festivals.
 According to Voited, it provides warmth up to around 13°C / 55°F.

 Brilliantly, Voited’s versatile blanket is made with fully recycled materials, using repurposed plastic bottles, and comes in no less than 17 vibrant designs and retro prints (in the US, at least – there are considerably fewer available on the brand’s UK site).
 It’s also machine washable.